-65. Osteopathic educational providers will have a support service for students with health conditions or disabilities,.
+- 65. Osteopathic educational providers will have a support service for students with health conditions or disabilities,.
 This service should be able to provide you with any advice and support during your course.
 Services will vary, as will the premises from which institutions operate and the facilities available.
-You may wish to contact student support services in advance when you are considering which provider to apply to.
+You may wish to contact student support services in advance when you are considering which provider to apply to. - 66.
 You may be entitled to receive financial support through the Disabled Students Allowance24, but you will need to have your eligibility confirmed.
 Your osteopathic educational provider will be able to advise you how to apply for this and about other potential financial support.
 There are also a number of charities that provide advice and support for students with different forms of disability and health conditions.
 We have listed some of these in Section 4, but you might also find it worthwhile to check out other organisations that you are already aware of, or to look at the Gov.uk25, to find help and support for your specific needs.
-In Wales apply to Student Finance Wales.
-In Scotland apply to the Student Awards Agency for Scotland (SAAS).
-In Northern Ireland apply to Student Finance NI, including for healthcare courses.